 Subsequent Events - Subsequent events are events or transactions that occur after the consolidated statement of financial position date but before consolidated financial statements are available to be issued.
 The Foundation recognizes in the consolidated financial statements the effects of all subsequent events that provide additional evidence about conditions that existed at that date, including the estimates inherent in the process of preparing consolidated financial statements.
 The Foundation's consolidated financial statements do not recognize subsequent events that provide evidence about conditions that did not exist at the date of the consolidated statement of financial position but arose after that date and before the consolidated financial statements are available to be issued.

-The Foundation has evaluated subsequent events through October 24, 2022, which is the date the consolidated financial statements are available for issuance and concluded that the below event needs to be disclosed.
+The Foundation has evaluated subsequent events through October 25, 2023, which is the date the consolidated financial statements are available for issuance and concluded that there are no events or transactions that needed to be disclosed.